Champagne and Acacia Modern TV Unit Design With Marble Backlit Panel

 • Champagne and Acacia Harmony: The warm gold of champagne laminate and the amber grain of acacia wood are natural companions - creating a rich, layered warm-tone palette.

-• Backlit Marble Translucency: When backlit, thin marble or onyx panels reveal their natural internal veining and glow - a unique material effect not achievable with opaque panels.
+• Backlit thin marble or onyx panels reveal their internal veining and glow - a material effect that only happens when light passes through natural stone from behind.
+No opaque panel replicates it because the quality is in the translucency itself.

 • Premium Evening Ambiance: The backlit panel creates a warm, intimate atmosphere in the evening without requiring additional floor or table lamps in the living area.